nmshd/documentation/_docs_integrate/02-connector-create-relationships.md

 ### Create a Relationship

 Once the external RelationshipTemplate has been successfully read in, and the terms/requested content be found acceptable, one can answer the RelationshipTemplate with a Relationship request.
 This is done by calling the POST /Relationships route.
 This request contains - equivalent to incoming Relationship creation changes - any information the other party requested, for example legal and contact information.
-Thus, one should parse the given RelationshipTemplate correctly and send the required attributes within this request.
-Otherwise the other party might reject the Relationship creation change, as requested attributes are not existing.
+Thus, one should parse the given RelationshipTemplate correctly and send the required Attributes within this request.
+Otherwise the other party might reject the Relationship creation change, as requested Attributes are not existing.

 ![Create Relationship Request Sequence Diagram]({{ '/assets/diagrams/integrate/Connector_CreateRelationshipRequest.png' | relative_url }} "Create Relationship Request")